alrossi/vaadin-issues/README.md

 included in the repository.

 1.  firefox-delay.png       shows the stalled rendering.
-2.  firefox-scrolling.png   shows the scrambled columns and empty rows when you scroll (note:  this is a problem in Firefox even when there is no redering delay).
+2.  firefox-scrolling.png   after stopping the stalled rendering (above), this is the result, which also shows scrambled columns and empty rows when you scroll.
+                            (NOTE:  this is a problem we have encountered with vaadin-grid scrolling in Firefox even
+                            when there is no redering delay).
 3.  chrome.png              is for comparison purposes (normal behavior).